 Most eye doctors have emergency contact numbers for injuries that occur after normal business hours or on weekends.

-If you wear contact lenses, tell the doctor, who will advise you about whether to remove them or leave them in.
+If you wear contact lenses, tell the doctor and ask if you should remove them or leave them in.

-If you work with chemicals, your workplace should have a sink area where you can flush your eyes with water if a chemical splashes or otherwise invades your eyes.
-Flush your eyes for several minutes to dilute and rinse out any chemicals that may have contacted your eyes.
+If you work with chemicals, your workplace should have a sink area where you can flush your eyes with water if chemicals or other substances get in your eyes.
+Flush your eyes for several minutes to dilute and rinse out any potentially harmful substances.

-When in doubt, treat all eye injuries as potential emergencies, and contact or visit an eye doctor immediately if you have urgent eye safety concerns.
+When in doubt, treat all eye injuries as potential emergencies, and contact an eye doctor immediately.

 Remember, you have only one pair of eyes.
 Take good care of them!